bestestimate/api/1. Data studies/readme.md

 Please note the following regarding the analysis:

-* The moving bandwidth window applied is 0.3 m
+* The moving bandwidth window applied is standard 0.5 m
 * The layers smaller than 0.2 m are ignored in the analysis
 * Correction of the analysis is possible via the input argument **layers**